AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 |connected_transit|

+Load balancers are created in GCP after this step is performed.

 Step 6: Configure Transit Firewall Network
 **************************************************

 Transit and Spoke Gateways have now been deployed.
 You must now deploy and enable the Firewall for traffic inspection.

 To enable the firewall function and configure the FireNet policy: